LMASchalk/MAM09A2/README.md

 | AUC (micro, OvR) | 0.6393 | 0.9229 |
 | Macro-F1 | 0.2588 | 0.6434 |

+**The state of the art model for this classification task is currently ResNet-18 and has an ACC of 0.743.
+Our initial simple CNN already reaches 91.3% of the performance compared to the state of the art**

 Per-class recall:

 | Class | LinearSVC baseline | CNN |